Farmingdale station: Station layout

 This station has two high-level side platforms, each 12 cars long.
 Westbound trains generally serve Platform A and eastbound trains Platform B, though some weekday trains stop at the opposite platform.
 Farmingdale is the eastbound terminal for select weekday trains.

+Parking

 Parking is available on both sides of the tracks, and requires either a permit from the Village of Farmingdale (available to residents and non-residents) or payment at parking meters.
 Meter regulations are not enforced on weekends.
 Another parking lot exists west of the station along Front Street and behind private property along the west side of Elizabeth Street.
 Village permits are also required for this parking lot.